Tom Clancy's The Division: Film adaptation

 In June 2016, it was announced that a live action feature film adaption of The Division is in development.
 Jake Gyllenhaal was cast to star in the lead role, and to co-produce the film with CEO of Ubisoft Motion Pictures, Gerard Guillemot.
 By August, Jessica Chastain was cast in the co-starring role of the film.

 In January 2017, Stephen Gaghan was attached to direct, though he left the project in 2018.
 In April 2018, David Leitch signed on as director.
 Kelly McCormick, Gyllenhaal, Guillemot, Riva Marker, Chastain and Kelly Carmichael will act as producers for the film.

-In June 2019 during Ubisoft's E3 2019 presentation, the company announced that Rafe Judkins serves as screenwriter.
-Netflix purchased the distribution rights to the film, and will exclusively release the feature through its streaming service.
+In June 2019 during Ubisoft's E3 2019 presentation, the company announced that Rafe Judkins was serving as screenwriter.
+Netflix purchased the distribution rights to the film, and would exclusively release the feature through its streaming service.
 The project is a joint venture between Nine Stories Productions, Freckle Films, 87North, and Ubisoft Motion Pictures.
-On February 25, 2021, Deadline reports that Rawson Marshall Thurber will replace Leitch as director due of Leitch's scheduling conflicts with the film Bullet Train but will stay on as producer.
+On February 25, 2021, Deadline reported that Rawson Marshall Thurber would replace Leitch as director due to Leitch's scheduling conflicts with the film Bullet Train but would stay on as producer.

-In December 2022, producer Kelly McCormick revealed that the project has been postponed indefinitely.